home-assistant/home-assistant.io/source/_integrations/tedee.markdown

 ## Troubleshooting

 {% details "Lock state is not updated in real-time" %}

 Make sure your bridge can reach your Home Assistant instance.
 This means that if you use separate VLANs, you need to configure your Firewall appropriately.
 Additionally, if you have configured an SSL-enabled endpoint for your Internal URL ({% my network title="Settings > System > Network" %}> Home Assistant URL), try setting it back to the IP address of your instance (or a non-HTTPS URL), as HTTPS sometimes leads to problems with the push updates.

 {% enddetails %}

 {% details "Authentication failures when trying to use the integration" %}

 - This integration works with *local* tokens only, tokens from the cloud won't work
 - In the [bridge settings](https://docs.tedee.com/bridge-api#tag/Authenticate) **encrypted token** must be enabled
-- The token that is used to talk to your lock is time limited.
+- The token that is used to talk to your lock is time-limited.
 Sometimes there were issues when the clock of the Home Assistant host was slightly out of sync, so try to sync your host's clock.

 {% enddetails %}